As you begin working with Payability you may come across some unfamiliar terms. To make it easier for you, here are some common terms explained.

 Your Reserve Amount is the portion of your sales that have not been advanced.

-A reserve is very typical in factoring and can be thought of as a security deposit on the expected payment.
+A reserve is typical in factoring and can be thought of as a security deposit on the expected payment.

 The reserve is released after the corresponding Marketplace Payment is received by Payability.